yoshuawuyts/cargo-task-wasm/README.md

 - [x] Add support for compiling cargo deps as part of subcommands
 - [x] Store config in Cargo metadata section
 - [x] Add support for using submodules
+- [ ] Add the remainder of the capabilities
 - [ ] Add support for installing tasks from crates.io
-- [ ] Add the remainder of the permissions
 - [ ] Support workspaces and [`[workspace.metadata]`](https://doc.rust-lang.org/cargo/reference/workspaces.html#the-metadata-table)

 ## Installation